Phoebe-Macdonald/AirBnB-Project-Udacity/README.md

     3. Do properties with higher reviews more frequently booked up?
     No, there appears to be no relationship between review score and availability.

-## Project 2
-## Build Disaster Response Pipelines with Figure Eight
-Yet to be completed

-## Project 3
-## Design a Recommendation Engine with IBM
-Yet to be completed

-## Project 4
-## Data Science Capstone Project
-Yet to be completed